Transfers to and from POSTOJNA CAVE - SLOVENIA

 Postojna Cave (Slovene: Postojnska jama; German: Adelsberger Grotte; Italian: Grotte di Postumia) is a 20,570 m long Karst cave system near Postojna, Slovenia.
 It is the longest cave system in the country as well as one of its top tourism sites.
 The caves were created by the Pivka River.

-The distance from Ljubljana city to Postojna cave is around 60 km.
+The distance from Postojna cave to Ljubljana is around 60 km.

 The journey takes 45min.